Neuroscience Research Notes

-- Research or Technical Notes – short and concise technical report or single or more experiments leading to convincing observations to prove a hypothesis.
+- Research Notes / Technical Notes – short and concise original research including technical report or single or more experiments leading to convincing observations to prove a hypothesis.
 This type of article must have a clear objective of the study, a concise discussion, and a clear conclusion.
 Studies reporting negative findings also fall within this category.

 - Case Notes – short and concise description of a unique, unusual, or novel occurrence of a clinical case or presentation.

 - Data Notes – a short and concise description of a research dataset or resources that highlight the origin and relevance of the dataset or resources to facilitate research reproducibility.

 - Hypothetical Notes – hypothetical paper involves a critical interpretation of current literature leading to a profound but untested hypothesis.

 - Views – articles featuring a review, commentary, or an opinion on a currently published paper or book.

 - News – articles featuring a report on local or international neuroscience-related outreach or scientific programmes, obituaries of prominent neuroscientists as well as individual success stories.